LucasMatuszewski/csv-table-rotation-benchmark/README.md

 ## 🤖 AI Tools Comparison

 This repository was built using various AI-powered development tools to demonstrate their capabilities in cross-language development.
 Fully coded in my **Viture Pro XR Glasses** during two days while I had the flu and stayed in bed.
+The power of Tech! :)

 ### Tools Used

-#### 1. **macOS ChatGPT App with o3** + Search + "Work with Apps" (Cursor access)
+#### 1. **ChatGPT App with o3** + Search + "Work with Apps" (Cursor access on macOS)

 - **Usage**: Research, ideation, best practices, and planning
 - **Strengths**: Excellent for high-level architecture and research